How to get fit at home without equipment

 - Lunges.
 These are a good leg workout.
 From a standing position, take a large step forward with one leg and bend that front knee until it is at a right angle to the floor.
 Bend the rearward knee close to the floor without touching.
 Stand up and repeat with the other leg.

 - Sit-ups.
-Excellent for toning abdominal muscle.
+These are excellent for toning abdominal muscle.
 Lie on the floor.
 Hands behind your head, knees bent and feet flat on the floor.
 Lift head and shoulders towards your knees.
 It’s not necessary to move your head all the way and touch your knees, though, if you find that is too much for you.
 As your head lifts you will feel your tummy muscle stretch and tighten, and that is what you want to achieve.

 - Leg Lifts.
 A great exercise for strength and muscle building in the legs, which can be achieved with the legs straight or bent slightly.
 Lie on your back, hands at your sides and lift your legs slowly from the heels.